 Anchors are defined by their starting and end points and by their stiffness.
 The program automatically links the anchor element degrees of freedom to the actual degrees of freedom of the predefined finite element mesh.
 Therefore, the anchor can be introduced anywhere in the structure.

 The anchor stiffness is specified in terms of the elastic modulus and its area.
 The program makes it also possible to enter the anchor diameter - the area is then determined automatically.
-Inthe anchor stiffness is not considered.
+In stability analysis problems the anchor stiffness is not considered.
 Its action is realized only through the prestress force introduced automatically as external compressive force acting at the anchor head.

 Other important parameters are the prestress force and the tensile strength (the anchor breaks when the tensile strength is exceeded).
 For elements with no prestress the prestress force is set equal to zero.
 Sufficiently large value of the anchor tensile strength may be specified to avoid anchor failure.